jennnaa/Fintech-class/README.md

 ## Recommendations

 ### If you were to advise the company, what products or service would you suggest they offer?
-I would like Beanworks to provide more accounting software, more cloud accounting software.
+I would like Beanworks to provide more kinds of accounting software, not only focus on Account payable, maybe account receivables analysis since they have similar concept.
+In addition, Beanworks can expand their business to provide more cloud platforms or hybrid product.

 ### Why do you think that offering this product or service would benefit the company?
 Not only is the cloud changing the way we work and how we get information, it is also providing us with something the world of accounting has long been demanding: real-time data visibility and automation.